begyyal/act_await_workflow_runs/README.md

 # Overview

 This is a Github Action.
-Wait for workflow executions to complete or start.
+Wait for a workflow execution to complete or start.

 If you want to wait for the complete, no need to do anything.
 In case of the start, please input something to `awaitStartFlag`.